yanncabral/yanncabral/README.md

 # Hello, I'm Yann Cabral! 👋

-I am a Product & Software Engineer at Transfero in Rio de Janeiro, Brazil 🇧🇷
+I am a UI & Software Engineer at Transfero in Rio de Janeiro, Brazil 🇧🇷

 ฿ Currently working on the web3 ecosystem.